Leadership development programs

 There are many different leadership styles – democratic, visionary, commanding and more.
 There is no one-size-fits-all definition of a leader that will work for every company and every situation.
 A startup experiencing high growth will need different skills than an established, hierarchical business.
 A collaborative environment will need different skills than a top-down structure.

-Make a list of the qualities you want, including both soft and hard skills, which can include qualities like being adaptable to change, inspiring others, excellent public speaking or sales abilities, innovative and forward-thinking.
+Make a list of the qualities you want, including both soft and hard skills, which can include qualities like being adaptable to change, inspiring others, excellent public speaking or sales abilities and being innovative and forward-thinking.
 This is your starting point for leadership development – the employees you enroll in the program should have these skills.

 3. Determine your participants